Fletcher Markle

 Fletcher Markle (March 27, 1921 – May 23, 1991) was a Canadian actor, screenwriter, television producer and director.
 Markle began a radio career in Canada, then worked in radio, film and television in the United States.

+Early years

+Born in Winnipeg, Manitoba, Markle was the son of Mr. and Mrs. George Markle.
+He graduated from Prince of Wales Secondary School in Vancouver and chose not to attend college because "there were too many things to do".